Tavison/Weather/Docs/TDD.md

 seed and a latitude.
 The output is `FWeatherSample`, an `FRuntimeFloatCurve` per channel over the requested span, ready for downstream consumers.

 The plugin imports no other agriculture plugin.
-Soil and Vegetation receive an `FWeatherSample` and field-copy from it via `UWeatherBlueprintLibrary`;
-neither knows anything about the generation process.
+Downstream consumers receive `FWeatherSample` as a self-contained output; translation into Soil and Vegetation input structs is handled by `UPhenologyWeatherLibrary` in the Phenology plugin.

 ## Stochastic models